 25 years ago, PROTEOR was the first to offer a helmet remodelling therapy for plagiocephaly.
 Every year, the PROTEOR group produces more than 350 cranial correction helmets.

 Drawing from this experience, PROTEOR has innovated by offering an improved plagiocephaly treatment solution which satisfies the three key criteria identified by parent for a cranial correction orthosis: good cranial support-good fit, a comfortable helmet and support for parents.

 After two years of research and development work in collaboration with specialized medical teams, the Kinoo solution is now available.

 PROTEOR is keen to support parents optimally in caring for their baby and to this end has developed a number of resources:

 - A Kinoo mobile app, available to download free from the Apple Store or from Google Play.
 It lets parents monitor how the deformation of their baby’s head changes at each visit to the PROTEOR orthotist and is a source of advice and information, available at any time, about plagiocephaly and the Kinoo helmet.

 - A parent guide to support the family during the first few days of wearing the Kinoo helmet

 - A magazine.

 In order to guarantee the quality of the product, the expertise of the personnel involved and the consistency of the manufacturing process, the Kinoo helmet is only available from our Expert Centers for Orthopedics.

-Additional Expert Centers will open gradually over the course of 2021-2022.
+Additional Expert Centers will open gradually.